 For your own personal health and for the overall health of the planet, you should be eating more insects.

 This isn't meant as a provocative, theoretical idea.
 It's a serious solution to the increasingly pressing problems of global warming and animal welfare — and a practical way of adding low-fat protein to your diet.
-The UN has advocated eating insects, already a regular practice for two billion people around the world.
-And several companies, including Brooklyn startup Exo, already sell protein bars made from ground cricket flour.
+The UN has advocated eating insects for these very legitimate reasons, and it's something two billion or so people around the world have done for centuries.

-So here's why you shouldn't be grossed out by the idea — and why it's time for you to increase your insect intake.
+Here's why you shouldn't be grossed out by the idea — and why you should consider increasing your insect intake.

 1) Insects are more sustainable and ethical than chicken, pork, or beef